maaljam/alClick/README.md

 ## Features
 1. long press longer than 750ms will not fire a tap or click event.
 This means that click handler will not fire upon releasing form a drag, swipe or long press, instead it will be canceled.

+PS.
+You can change the 750ms to your desired value from the source code.

 ## Install